torvalds/linux/Documentation/media/dvb-drivers/dvb-usb.rst

 Hotplug is able to load the driver, when it is needed (because you plugged in the device).

-If you want to enable debug output, you have to load the driver manually and from within the dvb-kernel cvs repository.
+If you want to enable de output, you have to load the driver manually and from within the dvb-kernel cvs repository.

-first have a look, which debug level are available:
+first have a look, which de level are available:

 .. code-block:: none